forem/forem/docs/installation/containers.md

    - You do not need "real" keys for basic development.
 Some features require certain keys, so you may be able to add them as you go.

-## Running DEV with Docker via docker-compose
+## Running Forem with Docker via docker-compose

 1. Run `bin/container-setup`
 2. That's it!
 Navigate to <http://localhost:3000>